Skip to main content

 Hormonal Interplay and Metabolic Function

-The does not operate in isolated silos; hormones constantly interact, influencing each other’s production and action.
+The endocrine system does not operate in isolated silos; hormones constantly interact, influencing each other’s production and action.
 For instance, optimal testosterone levels are linked to improved insulin sensitivity and metabolic health.
 Conversely, chronic low testosterone can contribute to insulin resistance and increased adiposity.
 Peptide therapies, by supporting the primary hormonal axes, can indirectly improve broader metabolic parameters.

 Consider the role of aromatase inhibitors (AIs) like Anastrozole in male testosterone optimization.
 While testosterone is essential, its conversion to estrogen via the aromatase enzyme can lead to undesirable side effects if estrogen levels become excessively high.
 AIs prevent this conversion, maintaining a more favorable testosterone-to-estrogen ratio.
 This balance is important not only for mitigating symptoms such as gynecomastia but also for supporting overall metabolic health, as excessive estrogen can sometimes contribute to fat accumulation in men.